makrai/notes/pustejovsky91-synt-event-struct.md

 (E) Each subevent must be associated with at least one argument position at lexical structure.

-It is clear from the resultative data and the false reflexive data (e.g. laugh herself silly), that certain predicates require the expression of a separate, unsubcategorized argument while others do not, for example, hammer the metal flat (see Simpson, 1983).
+It is clear from the resultative data and the false reflexive data (eg laugh herself silly), that certain predicates require the expression of a separate, unsubcategorized argument while others do not, for example, hammer the metal flat (see Simpson, 1983).
 Principle (E) requires that every subevent (in this case, silly and flat) be associated with at least one